gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 1. **Up-steam facing port (UFP)**: Sends data upstream, e.g. a USB mouse, keyboard or camera.
 UFPs typically acts a power _sinks_.
 1. **Dual-role data (DRD) port**: Can act as either a DFP or UFP.

-Colloquially, there are a few more terms that are commonly used:

-1. **DFC**: A downstream facing charger.

 Similarly, there are also three _power_ roles:

 1. **Source**: A device capable of providing power onto VBUS, e.g. a USB hub or the host controller that provides the USB ports on your computer.